aahanamohanty013-tech/onebraincell/README.md

+For the evaluators, admin credentials are username- CloneFest2025@gmail.com password- CloneFest2025

 Chyrp Clone - CloneFest 2025 Submission
 This project is a modern reimagining of the classic Chyrp blogging engine, rebuilt from the ground up for CloneFest 2025.
 It preserves the lightweight and flexible philosophy of the original while leveraging a modern, API-driven architecture with React and a Backend-as-a-Service (BaaS).